Online and Telephone Support

 The Defence Family Helpline provides support and information for Australian Defence Force members and their families.
 The telephone helpline is available 24hrs/7days and is staffed by qualified human services professionals including social workers and psychologists.
 You can also contact the helpline while living overseas.

-Veterans and Veterans Families Counselling Services provides confidential telephone (24hrs/7days) counselling, support and referral for war and service-related mental health conditions as well as relationship and family matters.
+Open Arms – Veterans and Families Counselling Services provides confidential telephone (24hrs/7days) counselling, support and referral for war and service-related mental health conditions as well as relationship and family matters.
 It is available to current and former ADF members, ADF Reservists who have served in domestic or international relief operations, DVA Health Card (white or gold) holders and their family members.

 Drugs, Alcohol and Gambling